 Pickling is a common canning method used to preserve the shelf life of your vegetables.
 Pickling fruits or vegetables on your own is actually much easier than you might think.
 It requires water, vinegar, salt, sugar – and a little patience!

-Amish red beet eggs are hard-boiled eggs that are pickled in red beet juice (among other ingredients).
+Amish red beet eggs, a classic PA.
+Dutch side dish. are hard-boiled eggs that are pickled in red beet juice (among other ingredients).
 They have a sweet, tangy flavor.
 You’ll know they’re ready when the color of the hard-boiled eggs turns from white to a dark red/purple color.

 Typically, it takes about a week for the eggs to marinate.
 Some recipes even suggest allowing the eggs to pickle for at least 2 weeks to reach their peak flavor.